-A carpool or rideshare with Poparide is defined as a driver offering their empty seats to passengers heading the same direction, and sharing the costs of the trip with those passengers, without turning a profit.
+A carpool or rideshare with Poparide is defined as a driver offering their empty seats to passengers that are heading in the same direction, and sharing the costs of the trip with those passengers without turning a profit.

-Please note that this is very different from ridehailing companies like Uber and Lyft, who offer a service whereby a person hails a driver on-demand to get them from A to B, and where the driver receives a financial compensation and turns a profit.
+Please note that this is very different from ride hailing companies like Uber and Lyft, who offer a service whereby a person hails a driver on-demand to get them from A to B, and where the driver receives financial compensation and turns a profit.
 This is closer to a taxi service and falls within different legislation.

 Legality of carpooling in Canada

-In Canada, carpooling is regulated at a Provincial level.
-In general, Provincial laws allows the act of carpooling based on these following rules:
+In Canada, carpooling is regulated at the provincial level.
+In general, provincial law allows the act of carpooling based on the following rules:

 - The driver and passenger share a trip with a common origin and destination